thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Where IoT devices are accepting (D)TLS connections, i.e., they are acting as a server, it is unlikely that there will be a useful name that can go into the SNI.
 In general, the use of SNI for the purpose of virtual hosting on constrained IoT devices is rare.
-The IoT device cannot depend on a client providing a correct SNI, and so it MUST ignore the extension.
+The IoT device cannot depend on a client providing a correct SNI, and so it MAY ignore the extension when SNI is not used for virtual hosting.
 This implies that IoT devices cannot do name-based virtual hosting of TLS connections.
 In the unlikely event that an IoT device has multiple servers responding with different server certificate, then the server SHOULD use different IP addresses or port numbers.